 It is a challenging situation for startups and new entrepreneurs to create an atmosphere of reliability on a new website.
 This era of technological innovation has brought cybercrimes as its byproduct.
 Millions of people lose money online every day on fake websites and get cheated by online scammers.
 People still blindly trust well-known businesses, but when it comes to a new website, users' minds become super vigilant at the time of engaging with it.
 Website visitors want to make sure the site is trustable before they provide their personal data, contact information, and payment card numbers.
+There are many things you should avoid when developing a search-optimized website.
+In this article, we have covered eight mistakes that you can easily avoid on new websites to retain customers’ trust.
+So, without further delay, let's explore!

 8 Reasons People Don’t Trust Your Website